Wheat – The Issue

 The gardeners include people growing wheat samples on small urban allotments in Toulouse.
 One member is Isabelle Goldringer, a research scientist specialising in wheat at INRA (the French government research organization).
 Another is a botanist working at the Natural History Museum in Toulouse with responsibility for exhibits of traditional kitchen gardens using heritage varieties and including heritage wheats.

-The season begins with sowing of winter wheat between late September and early November with the wheat being harvested in early July in the following year.
+In the northern hemisphere the season begins with sowing of winter wheat between late September and early November with the wheat being harvested in early July in the following year.
 Members are then asked to store the complete harvested stalks before bringing them to a threshing open day held in late August/early September.
 Wheat is threshed by variety and seed packets are made up for re-distribution to members and re-sowing for the following year.

 The association maintains an in-situ seed bank collection of about 100 or so landrace varieties, mostly of wheat varieties, but also including barley, rye, spelt and oat varieties.
 Source material has come from local farmers and gardeners, INRA and other collections such as the Natural History Museum in Toulouse (which has access to material through a worldwide inter-museum exchange scheme, and swaps with seed savers both within and outside France).